stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 permalink: "/google-drive.html"
 ---

-*Learn how to run a Google Apps Script in a Google Spreadsheet to analyze Google Documents in a Google Drive.*
+*Learn how to run a Google Apps Script in a Google Sheet to analyze Google Documents in a Google Drive.*

 - [Overview](#overview)
 - [Step 1 - Create a Google Apps Script](#step-1---create-a-google-apps-script)